hzeller/gcode-multi-shell-extrude/README.md

 -----------------

 While playing with the options, it is nicer to first look at how it would look on the printbed.
-So there is the option `-P` to output postscript instead of GCode.
+So there is the option `-P` (or `--postscript`) to output postscript instead of GCode.
 If you use a PostScript viewer such as `okular` that re-loads the content whenever the file changes, you can play with the options and see how things change.
 The first three layers of the spiral are shown, which gives an indication if the filament would stick - if the rotation is too quick, you see separate overlapping lines.
 The thickness of the shell is roughly represented by the thickness of the line in the postscript output.

-     $ ./multi-shell-extrude -h 5 -P > out.ps
+     $ ./multi-shell-extrude --height=5 -P > out.ps
      $ okular out.ps &    # start postscript viewer
      # now play around with the options and watch the changes.
 In the following
      # example, we set the pitch too steep, so we see overlaps
-     $ ./multi-shell-extrude -n 1 -p 10 -h 5 -d 10 --twist 0.3 -t BAAAABAAAABAAAA -P > out.ps
+     $ ./multi-shell-extrude -n 1 --pitch=10 --height=5 --thread-depth=10 --twist=0.3 -t BAAAABAAAABAAAA -P > out.ps

 We deliberately chose a very steep pitch here (`-p`; here full turn in 10mm).
 The layers of the 3D print now already miss the corresponding previous